christc4/web/sites/avsbq.org/blog/agit_prop.md

 If this blog post can tell you anything I want it to be this...

-A disillusioned hippy and a discontent off-grider survivalist may agree on 80% percent of things when it comes to environmentalism...
+A disillusioned hippy and an discontent off-grider both unhappy with international banking, governments etc. may agree on 80% percent of things when it comes to environmentalism...

 Instead of voicing anger at XYZ, do ABC.

 Try promote healthy beliefs so what's bad falls by the wayside...

-Of course the world isn't as rosy as I make it seem but it's a start
+Of course nothing is as rosy as a blog post makes it out to be - but it's a start